blackdataca/PortWatcher/README.md

 SynSent	|	The local endpoint of the TCP connection has sent the remote endpoint a segment header with the synchronize (SYN) control bit set and is waiting for a matching connection request.
 TimeWait	|	The local endpoint of the TCP connection is waiting for enough time to pass to ensure that the remote endpoint received the acknowledgement of its connection termination request.
 Unknown	|	The TCP connection state is unknown.

+### If you find this project interesting, please Fork and implement your ideas.
+Every computer watched makes hacking more difficult ☮︎